-A decade in corporate finance technology at Bank of America Merrill Lynch, a master's degree in psychology, and a passion for great stories.
+A decade in at Bank of America Merrill Lynch, a master's degree in psychology, and a passion for great stories.
 As backgrounds go, this one is unconventional for a copywriter.

 But my product—marketing content people actually want to read—is unconventional, too.

 And because words power the internet, it's easy to see why.

 But if (almost) everyone is putting out "content," does that mean they're doing it well?
 Is their content attracting a large audience, turning them into fans (who then turn their friends into fans), and doing it fast?

 Most businesses do the most natural thing in the world.
 They talk about things they care about, like their business, their expertise.

 And they might even do a good job explaining highly technical products in words that are easy to understand.

 It has to be crystal clear that you know and care about what your audience wants most: answers to their questions and (easy) solutions to their problems.

 This is true for: